How to Take Great C-Section Photos

 2. Teach your partner the basics

 In general, I find that most women take the photos in the family.
-That's not to say that your husband isn't the camera whizz in the family, he may be, but normally, he's not.
-If this is the case, you will want to teach him the basics, from turning the camera on, to turning on and off the flash, to loading memory cards and batteries, he needs to know the basics.
+That's not to say that your partner isn't the camera whizz in the family, they may be, but normally, they’re not.
+If this is the case, you will want to teach them the basics, from turning the camera on, to turning on and off the flash, to loading memory cards and batteries, they need to know the basics.
 Now, keep in mind that I'm a professional photographer and kind of particular about these things, but before I delivered, I taught my husband how to use my camera inside and out.
 We even had a few mock photo shoots with myself and a little teddy bear so I knew he knew what he was doing.
-While you may not care to go to that level of preparation, I would recommend giving your husband the camera for an outing and having him take some photos so he can actually practice, and not only have your instructions, but also real world experience using your camera before he goes into the delivery room.
+While you may not care to go to that level of preparation, I would recommend giving your partner the camera for an outing and having them take some photos so they can actually practice, and not only have your instructions, but also real world experience using your camera before they go into the delivery room.

 3. Invest in a 50 mm lens